 - Gn-RH (gonadotropin-releasing hormone) agonists and antagonists

-Acupuncture is often considered a complementary medicine as opposed to an alternative one.
+Acupuncture is often considered an integrative and complementary medicine as opposed to an alternative one.
 A complementary medicine is one that works alongside other medical treatments.
 It doesn’t replace them.
-Although it hasn’t yet been proven, there are some indications that acupuncture could help some women with endometriosis.